 – Countdown timer and much more!

 This should make your task much easier, as with import and export settings, you will be able to easily move settings across all your sites.
 With email provider integration, it will be easy to let your subscriber know about your planned outages.
 Integration with Unsplash API will allow you to customized your maintenance page with many different images.
-So those should be good features to add on.
-I will try to revisit the post once the Pro version is released and will review the additional features.

 This plugin provides all the customization which you would want in case you are planning an outage on your site.
 You should install, setup and leave it aside for those times.